Theatre in NYC: A Brief History I

 (All photographs are items from the author's private collection, and should not be used without permission.)

 Gentle reader: Theatre is an art of the "now," and most of its practitioners (both in the past and the present) have rarely given much thought to history.
-Documentation of early theatre in New York City is sketchy, and reliable sources often differ on specifics.
-Research keeps turning up new information, so although the paragraphs that follow are based on the best available material, time may reveal new information not available as of this writing.
+Documentation of early theatre in New York City is sketchy, and respected sources often differ on specifics.
+Research keeps turning up new information, so although the paragraphs that follow are based on the best available material, time will almost certainly reveal new information not available as of this writing.

 Through the early 1700s, New York's primary form of leisure was consuming alcoholic beverages.
 With pure water hard to come by, booze was a necessity.
 The fashionable classes eventually found an alternative when a coffee house called The King's Arms opened in 1696 (on Broadway just south of Trinity Church).
 Some scholars theorize that The Kings Arms may have housed Manhattan's earliest theatrical performances.
 If so, they would have been makeshift amateur events.
 No written record of such performances is known to survive.